Contact Us : 800.874.5346 International: +1 352.375.0772

 Apply for enrollment

-After you’ve passed all three Enrolled Agent exam parts within two years, you’ll need to apply for EA enrollment.
+After you’ve passed all three Enrolled Agent exam parts within three years, you’ll need to apply for EA enrollment.
 You can do this online or by mail.
 There is a $140 application fee due with your submission.

 You have one year to submit this form after passing your exams, but why wait?
 Go ahead and submit it right after you pass your final exam so you can become an EA sooner and get listed on the IRS’s directory of federal tax return preparers!